OpenModelica/OpenModelica/doc/UsersGuide/source/omedit.rst

 File Menu
 ---------

+-  *New*
   -  *New Modelica Class* - Creates a new Modelica class.
+  -  *New SSP Model* - Creates a new SSP model.
 -  *Open Model/Library File(s)* - Opens the Modelica file or a library.
 -  *Open/Convert Modelica File(s) With Encoding* - Opens the Modelica file or
    a library with a specific encoding.
 It is also possible to convert to UTF-8.